ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyPull.rst

 IBasicManeuverStrategyPull
 ==========================

-.. py:class:: IBasicManeuverStrategyPull
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyPull

    object

    Interface used to access options for a Pull Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyPull

 Overview
 --------